geomagpy/MARTAS/README.md

 The martas monitoring routine allows for testing data actuality and in MARTAS and MARCOS systems, can check available buffer memory and allows you to trigger bash scripts if a certain condition is found.
 For basic initialization, please use the install.addapps.sh script.
 This will preconfigure the configuration data for you.
 Monitoring is performend periodically using a crontab input.

+The following jobtypes are supported by the monitoring app: martas, marcos, space, logfile

+#### 7.2.1 Installation

+Use the installation script "install.addapps.sh" to install monitoring support.
+This script will also create a default monitor configuration file.

+#### 7.2.2 logfile monitoring

+To apply monitoring to watch contents of specfic log files change the following lines within the monitor.cfg configuration file:

+        logfile   :   /var/log/magpy/acrhive.log
+        logtesttype   :   last
+        logsearchmessage   :   SUCCESS

+The above example will scan the archive.log file for a string "SUCCESS" in the last line.

+To schedule such monitoring use crontab e.g.
+        5  *  *  *  *  /usr/bin/python3 /home/cobs/MARTAS/app/monitor.py -c /etc/martas/archivemonitor.cfg -n ARCHIVEMONITOR -j logfile  > /dev/NULL 2&>1

 ### 7.3 Support for NAGIOS/ICINGA